Does your work team structure drive operational excellence?

 Aren’t there more than three types of work teams?

 In my opinion, no. Of course, it depends on how you answer the ‘What is a team?’ question.
 I base my definitions on a job design that either allows, or requires, people to work together.
-Experience has taught me that any organization needs three types of work groups to reach optimum effectiveness.
-To effectively pursue process excellence, you need effective process work teams, project work teams, and focus work teams.
+Experience teaches me that any organization needs three types of work groups to reach optimum effectiveness.
+To effectively pursue operational excellence, you need effective process work teams, project work teams, and focus work teams.

 PROJECT WORK TEAM – Quality circles, kaizen teams, tiger teams, six sigma teams, improvement teams, and problem solving groups are all examples of project work teams.
 These groups take time away from their ‘regular jobs’ to develop and implement improvement projects.
 For these groups, working in a team is an ‘away from the normal workplace’ activity.

 PROCESS WORK TEAM – A process work team is made up of people who work together for a majority of the day.
 The degree of work team self-direction, or autonomy, varies.
-Working in a team is seen as a part of the job.
+People see work in a process work team as a part of the job.

 FOCUS WORK TEAM – A focus work team is analogous to a safety committee, steering committee, recognition board, or management group.
 Like project teams, they tend to be cross-functional.
 However, focus teams endure over time to support the primary goals of the organization.
 Unfortunately, too many companies fail to measure focus work team costs or effectiveness, even though significant monies are spent on this team type.